 This course is a study in constructive moral reflection on roles and relations in the Christian life.
 This course will examine questions about how Christians should live as people of God, as friends and family members, as workers, as citizens of a democratic state and a pluralistic global society.
 It aims to equip students to think critically and responsibly about living with persons in different social contexts and communities.

 This course is a study in constructive moral reflection on human relations to nature within the Christian life.
 The course will examine questions about whether Christians should love nature and, if so, how.
 It aims to equip students to think critically and responsibly about the Christian and American environmental traditions, about current and expected challenges to sustainable planetary life, and about norms and practical strategies.
-This course can also count toward the global studies program and the environmental studies program.
+This course can also count toward the Global Studies Program and the Environmental and Sustainability Studies Program.

 This course will introduce students to selected aspects of the relationship between religion and the economy.
 Students will explore the impact of religious teachings on economic behavior, the influence of economic forces on religious developments, the economic ethics of major religious traditions, and the economic approaches to the interpretation of religious phenomena.